Spokane police honor fallen lieutenant after recent line-of-duty designation for his death

 Cranes is done mourning her father and instead wants to continue honoring him, she said.

-Citing the National Institute of Health, Meidl said police officers, on average, die about 22 years before members of the general public.
+Citing the National Institutes of Health, Meidl said police officers, on average, die about 22 years before members of the general public.

 "When you look at the national statistics, law enforcement officers have higher statistics of anything negative," including divorce, depression and cancer, Meidl said.
 "This job can be a real grind."